How it works

 - When you call the 24/7 Nurse Care Line, a WorkCare representative will confirm your contact information and condition, then transfer you to a nurse or physician to assist you.

-- The medical professional will assess your condition and either refer you to a clinic or provide you with self-care recommendations.
+- The medical professional will assess your condition and either provide you with self-care recommendations or refer you to a clinic (which could be an on-site clinic or telemedicine service).

-- WorkCare will follow up with you to confirm if your symptoms have gone away or assist you with next steps.
+- WorkCare will follow up with you to confirm if your symptoms have improved or assist you with next steps.

 - Your supervisor, LOB safety lead and you will receive an official incident report email that documents your call.
 Note: the email will not contain any personal medical information.
 This information helps your supervisor and LOB safety lead follow up on any self-care recommendations, support your safety and to help us document the injuries to our workforce.